saebekassebil/mingler/README.md

 Mingler
 =======

-Mingler is an easy-to-use easy-to-install concatenation tool which syntax is inspired by Sprockets and Juicer.
+Mingler is an easy-to-use easy-to-install concatenation tool which's syntax is inspired by Sprockets and Juicer.
 Mingler doesn't try to be anything else than what it is: A tool for concatenating (merging) and minifying files.
 This makes it ideal to include in your project's build-tools,